 Events sponsored by the Humanities Center are free and open to the public.

 The steering committee advises the director on matters of funding, selection of the Altman program and its participants, annual financial planning, fundraising, and other aspects of governance.
-The Steering Committee consists of two Altman Faculty Fellows, who serve during the year of their fellowship; three at-large members, all from different departments or programs, who serve staggered, three-year terms; the director; the assistant director; the past director for one year after his or her service; and an ex-officio representative from the Dean’s office.
+The Steering Committee consists of two Altman Faculty Fellows, who serve during the year of their fellowship; three at-large members, all from different departments or programs, who serve staggered, three-year terms; the director; the associate director; the past director for one year after his or her service; and an ex-officio representative from the Dean’s office.

 Faculty associates are the faculty community that constitutes the Humanities Center.
 All Miami University faculty members (including temporary, visiting, and part-time faculty) with interests in humanities scholarship are members by default.